10+ Best Things to Do in Ottawa in 2023 (A Local’s Guide)

-I’m not sure why, but Canada’s capital city of Ottawa can often be overlooked.
-Most travellers set their sights on Toronto, Montreal, Quebec City, or Vancouver.
-However, with so many activities in Ottawa, it really is a great sightseeing destination.
 It’s a vibrant, diverse, and walkable city with all the Ottawa attractions located in the downtown core.
 Not to mention how picturesque it is with the Gothic-style Parliament Buildings dominating the skyline.
-Lastly, it’s a cultural and historic mecca with lots of fun things to see and do.
+There’s no doubt about it, Ottawa Ontario is a cultural and historic mecca.

 Now, I might be biased.
 I love Ottawa.
 I lived in Ottawa.
 It’s one of my favourite cities.
 To me, Ottawa always feels like I’m returning home.
 So, come home with me – let’s explore these amazing Ottawa things to do.